 Learn more about the Humanitarian impact of a limited nuclear war!

 To galvanize our country to move away from nuclear weapons, PSR feels that we must raise awareness of the devastation they may cause.
 Our report Nuclear Famine: Two Billion People at Risk summarizes the climate cooling that would put up to a billion at risk of starvation if only 100 nuclear weapons were detonated between India and Pakistan.
 Below are a number of excellent resources about the threat we are under from nuclear weapons.

 Dropbox Folder for "Humanitarian Threats of Nuclear Weapons" campaign

-This folder will be updated with resources associated with outreach on this campaign.
-You can download and use these materials (some which are also available below) in your work.
+This "dropbox" folder contains resources, including powerpoint files, for outreach on our campaign.
+You can download and use these materials (some of which are also available below) in your work.

 Petition in support of the "Humanitarian Threats of Nuclear Weapons" campaign